 MAS FINANCIAL SERVICES LIMITED

-Your Directors are pleased to present the 25th ANNUAL REPORT of your Company togetherwith the Audited Accounts drawn for the year ended on March 31 2020.
+Your Directors are pleased to present the Twenty Seventh (27th) Annualreport of your Company along with the Audited Standalone and Consolidated Accounts drawnfor the financial year ended on March 31 2022.

 (Amount in Rs Lakhs)